 Follow the steps to authorize your Cloud Cover Music account to play on Sonos

 2. Sonos Speakers - via Airplay 2

 Sonos latest model speakers, including Sonos One (not to be confused with Play1) have support for Apple Airplay 2, which allows any iOS device or Mac computer to stream to the speaker(s) over Wi-Fi.

 With Airplay 2, any Apple iOS device (11.4+) or Mac computer can be used to simultaneously stream Cloud Cover Music to any Airplay 2 speakers, receivers or Apple TV's that are connected to the same wireless network.

 Combining Airplay 2 capabilities with Cloud Cover Music zones can give you the capability of choosing one stream to play on all your Airplay 2 speakers or have multiple streams playing on different speakers.

 If your Sonos speakers have an audio input port, plug the device with which you wish to stream directly into the port using the audio cable provided with the Sonos.

 The following Sonos products have line-in inputs on the back:

 Please note that Line-In is disabled on the Play:5 (gen2), Connect:Amp, and Amp when they are used as surround speakers with the Playbar, Playbase, or Beam.

-For example, if you intend to stream from your CloudBox, connect the CloudBox to the speakers using the audio cable provided with the speakers.
+For example, if you intend to stream music for business from your CloudBox, connect the CloudBox to the speakers using the audio cable provided with the speakers.
 If you choose to stream via our mobile app, launch the app and connect your mobile device to the Sonos speakers using the audio cable provided with the speakers.